Kevin Shields: Influences

 Shields has referred to The Beatles and the Ramones as his favourite bands of all time.
 Upon moving to Ireland in 1973, he became a fan of "the energy, androgyny and otherworldy production style" of glam rock and has said Johnny Ramone inspired him to begin playing guitar.
 Speaking about Ramone, Shields said "I realised [Johnny] wasn't playing guitar—he was generating the sound ... it was just a noise generator."
 He later remarked seeing the Ramones perform in a North Dublin cinema "changed his life".
 Other guitarists he admired were Public Image Ltd guitarist Keith Levene and Killing Joke guitarist Geordie Walker.
 Some of his earlier influences included local Dublin punk band DC Nien, The Birthday Party, The Cramps and Einstürzende Neubauten.
 In the mid-to-late 1980s, he was influenced by The Byrds, Hüsker Dü, Dinosaur Jr and Sonic Youth—particularly two of the band's albums: EVOL (1986) and Sister (1987).
-He was also influenced by hip hop music, in particular Public Enemy, whose track "Security in the First World" Shields sampled on the 1988 My Bloody Valentine track "Instrumental No 2".
+He was also influenced by hip-hop, in particular Public Enemy, whose track "Security in the First World" Shields sampled on the 1988 My Bloody Valentine track "Instrumental No 2".
 Later Shields has cited The Beach Boys as an influence and expressed admiration for modern artists like Tame Impala.

 Shields' production techniques were influenced by a range of producers and artists.
 He has stated a dislike for the "wet and ... liquid" production values of 1980s music and shoegaze artists; he instead favours the "dry ... and upfront" sound used by Dinosaur Jr and Sonic Youth.
 He said that the use of stereo in the 1980s was part of a "weak, corporate sound".
 Shields records and produces largely in mono, an approach influenced by Brian Wilson's production on The Beach Boys' Pet Sounds (1966) and veteran pop producer Phil Spector.
 He has also expressed admiration for producer Joe Meek and the French electronic duo Daft Punk.